-Enjoy some delectable balsamic chicken in just under 20 minutes!
+Enjoy some delectable basil balsamic chicken in just under 20 minutes!
 You only need 5 ingredients, and every bite is the right amount of sweet and savory.
 Plus, balsamic glazed chicken is perfect for meal prepping too.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 One of my favorite restaurants for date nights is a cute little Italian place that is BYOB and has an amazing balsamic chicken.
 They warn you when you order it that the balsamic is a strong flavor but I love it!
 I toned down the intensity a bit for this recipe to make it more kid-friendly but the balsamic vinegar is still the shining flavor.

-One thing that I love about balsamic chicken is that it is perfectly elegant, but it’s kid-friendly too.
+One thing that I love about basil balsamic chicken is that it is perfectly elegant, but it’s kid-friendly too.
 The aroma in the house is amazing as it cooks, and you’ll be super glad it only takes 20 minutes.
 Because you will be salivating as you smell it, and your stomach will begin to rumble and growl.
+Everyone in my family says this is one of their favorite main dishes.

 When you serve balsamic vinegar chicken to guests, they will think you spent all day working in the kitchen and marinating to make it.
 It’s our little secret that it’s truly effortless, and you spent the day taking a nap or reading a book instead of cooking!